conda-forge/conda-forge.github.io/community/governance.md

 ------------------------------------------------------------------------

+### Other voting items

-All other voting items are considered to be standard, require a 50% majority to pass, and use only the standard or time-out quorum rules.
+All other voting are considered to be standard, require a 50% majority to pass, and use only the standard or time-out quorum rules.

 ## Current Members of Core